TwoFistedJustice/manifold/README.md

 - Make/Model of vehicles
 - Part manufacturer brand names
 - Part names, with user ratings for brand and model
+- Files - user uploads

+# File Uploads
+Users will obviously want to upload images for profiles and Vehicles.
+It may also be helpful to users to allow them to upload PDFs of their part purchases, though this may cause bloated data storage.
+So it might be preferable to come up with some kind of data format so parts vendors can export data easily and directly, or alternatively, someone can develop a plug-in for a given parts store.
+Like the RockAuto plug in, or Advanced Auto Parts plug in.

 # Trying to understand Fractal Pattern as it relates to this app